From complex to non-Archimedean geometry: an approach to the YTD conjecture: Introduction

 By definition, $\hK$-stability requires us to verify a condition for all elements in the space $\hcH$, which is quite large.
 However, $\hK$-stability turns out (see Theorem~\ref{thm:ytd1}) to be equivalent to \emph{uniform} $\hK$-stability, which can be tested on filtrations of the section ring of $L$, or rational convex combinations of divisorial valuations on $X$.

 This note is organized as follows.
 We start in~\S\ref{sec:norms} by briefly studying the space of Hermitian and non-Archimedean norms on a finite-dimensional complex vector space, following~\cite{BE}.
 Then, in~\S\ref{sec:archgeom} and~\S\ref{sec:nageom} we note some basic facts on the complex-analytic and Berkovich analytification of a polarized smooth projective variety.
 Section~\ref{sec:gppt} is devoted to global pluripotential theory, introducing the spaces $\cH\subset\hcH\simeq\cE^1$ and $\cH_\na\subset\hcH_\na\simeq\cE^1_\na$, and functionals thereupon.
-In~\S\ref{sec:E1geom} we describe how $\cE^1$ has some features of a symmetric space, and how $\cE^1_\na$ sits inside the space of geodesics rays in $\cE^1$.
+In~\S\ref{sec:E1geom} we describe how $\cE^1$ has some features of a symmetric space, and how $\cE^1_\na$ sits inside the space of geodesic rays in $\cE^1$.
 We also review the crucial result on the asymptotics of the Mabuchi functional along geodesic rays.
 Finally, in~\S\ref{sec:ytd} we outline the proof of the YTD conjecture and in~\S\ref{sec:extensions} we make some final remarks.

 \textbf{Acknowledgements}.
 These notes follow talks by the authors at the 2025 Summer Research Institute in Algebraic Geometry in Fort Collins, Colorado.
-We thank the organizers for the opportunity to present our work.
+We are grateful to the organizers for the opportunity to present our work.
+We also thank Ying Wang for comments, and the referee for useful comments and suggestions.
 The first author was partially supported by the ANR project AdAnAr (ANR-24-CE40-6184) and the KRIS project.
 The second author was partially supported by NSF grants DMS-2154380 and DMS-2452797.